VictorGoic0/TTP-FS/README.md

 # Running The Project <a name="runningProject"></a>

 If you would like to run this project locally, `cd` into the repository and run `yarn`.
 This will install the needed dependencies.
 Next you can run either `yarn start` to run the server using node or `yarn server` to run the server using nodemon.
-The purpose of using nodemon is to restart the server any time you make a change and save.
+The purpose of using nodemon is to restart the server any time you make a change and save. **IMPORTANT** If you plan on running the Frontend client locally, please remember to run the server locally as well.
+Create a `.env` file in the root directory, and set the SECRET and PORT as desired.
+Running the API's database locally requires either a local PostgreSQL database OR credentials to an RDS database.
+Once connected, run the command `yarn knex migrate:latest` to run migrations.
+The API is now good to go.
+For the Frontend, create a `.env` file in the `/ttp-fs` directory, and set `REACT_APP_BACKENDPOINT` to the URL of your local API, which is most likely `http://localhost:4000`, or if you set the PORT to something like 5000, it will be ``http://localhost:5000`.
+Your local client is now ready to go.

+Alternatively, the Frontend can be accessed via its Netlify deployment.
+Here are the `.env` variables I used for local development, including the credentials to a development RDS database (this will work locally for anybody, as long as they are connected to the internet).
+These variables can be freely copy pasted into a `.env` file.

+- PORT=5000
+- SECRET=KEEP IT SECRET, KEEP IT SALTY
+- DB_DEV_HOST=ttpbackend-dev.crcnneyou5yk.us-east-1.rds.amazonaws.com
+- DB_DEV_DATABASE=ttpbackenddev
+- DB_DEV_USER=victorgoico
+- DB_DEV_PASSWORD=ttpbackend2019
+- DB_DEV_PORT=5432

 # Restrictions <a name="restrictions"></a>